 What’s this newsletter about?

-There’s a lot of bad parenting advice out there.
-Like really bad.
+As if that’s not enough, we (especially mothers) are bombarded with ever-increasing expectations and pressures driven by the ridiculous ideals of intensive parenting, and these deserve closer inspection.
 If you spend just half a minute on parenting Instagram, you are bound to start feeling like a failure because all the so-called parenting experts are telling you that there’s only one way to do X, Y or Z and that if you don’t do it their way, you’re going to screw up your child.

-There are many reasons parents today are exhausted and burned out, but I think the explosion of unrealistic, fear-mongering parenting advice is a key driver.
-It’s wrong, and it’s dangerous.
+There are many reasons parents today are exhausted and burned out, and I think the rapidly changing world, combined with the explosion of unrealistic, fear-mongering parenting advice, are key drivers.

-Is My Kid the Asshole? is my counter-narrative.
-My goal is to empower parents, rather than scare them.
-As an investigative science journalist and former Slate parenting columnist, I dig into the science behind popular parenting advice and customs.
+Now What is both a salve and a counter-narrative.
+My goal is to empower parents with strategies that can help, rather than make them feel more helpless.
+As an investigative science journalist and former Slate parenting columnist, I use science to answer today’s most pressing parenting questions, and I share deeply reported essays on big parenting topics.
+I dig into the science behind popular parenting advice and customs.
 I rebut ridiculous claims and dig into the science behind trendy parenting approaches.
-I answer specific parenting questions with rigorous reporting, and I share deeply reported essays on big parenting topics.
-I also host weekly discussion threads where we discuss various parenting issues together.
-I’m thrilled that in the nearly three years since I launched this newsletter, we’ve built a warm and supportive parent community.
+I host discussion threads and chats to bring parents and their collective wisdom together.
+I’m thrilled that in the four years since I launched this newsletter, we’ve built a warm and supportive parent community.

 My newsletter has been featured in The Week magazine’s Best Parenting Advice round-up many times, and has been recommended in Slate, Fatherly, CNBC, Yahoo, Maisonette, and other publications.